Buying used stuff: a critical step in environmental conservation

 Vintage

 Usually offering a more curated experience relative to thrift shops, vintage stores can give you the nostalgia and flair that new stuff just does not have.
-From mid-century coffee tables to period products from your favorite era, these retailers are loaded with stuff that needs to be shown off and saved from the landfill.
+From mid-century coffee tables to period products from your favorite era, these retailers are loaded with used stuff that needs to be shown off and saved from the landfill.

-Online stores
+Online resale stores

 These resale retailers are for people who like fashion, function—and search functions.
 The big players offer the same perks and services of other online retailers: Shopping ease, quality goods and shipping.

-Sites like thredUP, Poshmark and Swap.com are on trend and have the extra benefit of being easy on your wallet and the environment.
+Resale sites like thredUP, Poshmark and Swap.com are on trend and have the extra benefit of being easy on your wallet and the environment.

-There are also online spaces where you can be both the buyer and the seller.
+There are also online resale spaces where you can be both the buyer and the seller.
 A little more comparison shopping and research pays off here, but you can find amazing deals and not waste money on new: eBay, Facebook Market, NextDoor, Craigslist.

 Pop-up events